webdriverio/webdriverio/docs/TypeScript.md

 title: TypeScript Setup
 ---

 Similar to Babel setup, you can register [TypeScript](http://www.typescriptlang.org/) to compile your .ts files in your before hook of your config file.
-You will need [ts-node](https://github.com/TypeStrong/ts-node) as an installed devDependency.
+You will need [ts-node](https://github.com/TypeStrong/ts-node) and [tsconfig-paths](https://github.com/dividab/tsconfig-paths) as the installed devDependencies.

 ```js
     before(function() {